logzio/documentation/docs/shipping/Code/dotnet.md

 </TabItem>
   <TabItem value="SDK" label="SDK">

-You can send custom metrics from your .NET Core application using Logzio.App.Metrics.
+Send custom metrics from your .NET Core application using Logzio.App.Metrics.
 Logzio.App.Metrics is an open-source and cross-platform .NET library used to record metrics within an application and forward the data to Logz.io.

 These instructions show you how to: